antonaca/implementation-planner/README.md

 ## Example: HIV PrEP Implementation Plan

-The [hivprep-plan](https://github.com/antonaca/hivprep-plan) repository demonstrates how to use Implementation Planner for a health project.
+The [hivprep-plan](https://antonaca.github.io/hivprep-plan) repository demonstrates how to use Implementation Planner for a health project.
 Review it for inspiration on customizing the templates for your context.

 ## Support

-If you have questions or need support, please submit an Issue in this repository.
+If you have questions or need support, please submit an Issue in this repository or send an email to [antonaccio@brown.edu](mailto:antonaccio@brown.edu).

 ---